-The danger of a prosperous society is that, with respect to a child, material values can be overemphasized at the cost of "spiritual" and social values, and, with the child and youth, a consumer mentality can arise where the emphasis falls on possessing and enjoying, and youth progress to irresponsible ways with money and possessions.
-This attitude also can influence the social: interpersonal becomes useable, consumable, dispensable, expendable, negotiable.
+The danger of a prosperous society is that with respect to a child material values can be overemphasized at the cost of "spiritual" and social values, and also that with the child and youth, a consumer mentality can arise where the emphasis falls on possessing and enjoying and youths progress to irresponsible ways with money and possessions.
+This attitude also can influence the social: interpersonal become useable, consumable, dispensable, expendable, negotiable.
 An educand can learn only to strive for a highly material(ist) standard and material security at the cost of an adequate social life.